Sebs-Studio/WooCommerce-Coming-Soon/README.md

 ## Description

-Enables you to display a message to customers saying the product is "Coming Soon" rather than "Out of Stock".
+Sometimes your products are not quiet ready but you still wish to show your customers what you will be selling next.
+This small extension enables you to do just that by displaying a message to the customers "Coming Soon".

+This only works if the stock status is set to "Out of Stock" or the stock level of the product is ZERO.

+You can if you wish use a custom message that is unique per product.
+They don't all have to say the same.

 ## Contributing
 If you have a patch, or stumbled upon an issue with the plugin, you can contribute this back to the code.
 Please read the [contributor guidelines](https://github.com/Sebs-Studio/WooCommerce-Coming-Soon/blob/master/CONTRIBUTING.md) for more information how you can do this.